Difference Between Ash and Minerals

 The majority of minerals are found in many different types of food.
 However, some foods contain higher amounts of particular minerals than others.

-Some foods also contain exceptionally high amounts of a single mineral but only in small amounts because they can be harmful if eaten too often or in large quantities.
+Some foods also contain exceptionally high amounts of a single mineral but only in small amounts because they can be harmful if eaten too or in large quantities.

 Comparison Table